-What is the difference between hot rolled and cold rolled steel?Cold rolling increases the yield strength and hardness of a metal by introducing defects into the metals crystal structure.
-Cold Rolling is most often used to decrease the thickness of plate and sheet metal in the manufacturing stage.
-Since cold-formed steel is formed at room temperature, the material becomes harder and stronger.
-The cold roll process results in improved gauge tolerances, as well as a smooth, attractive appearance.
+What is the difference between hot rolled and cold rolled steel?Cold rolling increases the yield strength and hardness by introducing defects into the metal’s crystal structure.
+Cold Rolling is most often used to decrease the plate and sheet metal thickness in the manufacturing stage.
+Since cold-formed steel is formed at room temperature, the material becomes harder and stronger—the cold roll process results in improved gauge tolerances and a smooth, attractive appearance.

 Common ferrous metals include carbon steel (1018, 12L14), alloy steel (4130), stainless steel (304, 316), and wrought iron.
-Common non-ferrous metals include aluminum and its alloys (3003, 5052, 6061, 6063), precious metals (gold, silver and platinum), copper and its alloys (brass and bronze), titanium, and nickel.
+Common non-ferrous metals include aluminum and its alloys (3003, 5052, 6061, 6063), precious metals (gold, silver, and platinum), copper and its alloys (brass and bronze), titanium, and nickel.

-The difference between the two types of metal may not be obvious at first glance.
-However, the differences can be important, depending on the intended use of the metal.
-Ferrous metals are typically lower cost, as well as strong and durable, though most are susceptible to rust and corrosion due to the iron content.
-In fact, one way to identify a ferrous metal is to look for rust – in general, if you see rust, it’s ferrous (with the exception of wrought iron, a ferrous metal that resists rust).
+What are the typical characteristics of a ferrous metal?The difference between the two types of metal may not be evident at first glance.
+However, the differences can be significant, depending on the intended use of the metal.
+Ferrous metals are typically lower cost and strong and durable, though most are susceptible to rust and corrosion due to the iron content.
+One way to identify a ferrous metal is to look for rust – in general, if you see rust, it’s ferrous (except for wrought iron, a ferrous metal that resists rust).

-Most ferrous metals are magnetic, which comes in handy for applications such as electric motors, generators, and hard disks.
-Their magnetic properties also makes recycling of ferrous metal easier, with the help of large, commercial magnets that attract and pick up large pieces of steel scrap in junk yards for re-use in steel mills.
-In fact, ferrous metals have the highest rate of metal recycling in the world.
+Do ferrous metals contain magnetic properties?Most ferrous metals are magnetic, which comes in handy for applications such as electric motors, generators, and hard disks.
+Their magnetic properties also make recycling ferrous metal easier, with the help of large, commercial magnets that attract and pick up large pieces of steel scrap in junkyards for re-use in steel mills.
+Ferrous metals have the highest rate of metal recycling in the world.

-Ferrous metals make up the backbone of our infrastructure, including buildings, bridges, railroad tracks, trains, heavy equipment, and automobiles.
-They also make up the bulk of manufacturing equipment and tools, as well as household appliances.
+What are typical ferrous metal Applications?Ferrous metals make up the backbone of our infrastructure, including buildings, bridges, railroad tracks, trains, heavy equipment, and automobiles.
+They also make up the bulk of manufacturing equipment, tools, and household appliances.

-Non-ferrous metals and alloys cost more than most ferrous metals.
+What are the general characteristics of a non-ferrous metal?Non-ferrous metals and alloys cost more than most ferrous metals.
 They are easily worked and are resistant to rust and corrosion.
 As a result, they are ideal for any application exposed to water or liquids, such as roofs, pipes, gutters, or fences.
-Their light weight makes non-ferrous metals desirable for increasing energy efficiency in air and ground transportation.
+Their lightweight makes non-ferrous metals desirable for increasing energy efficiency in air and ground transportation.

-Non-ferrous metals are non-magnetic and have high conductivity, which makes them useful for certain electronics applications, such as wiring.
-Even though they aren’t attracted to magnets, non-ferrous metals also can be recycled easily.
-Aluminum is the third most recycled metal, globally.
+Are non-ferrous metals magnetic?Non-ferrous metals are non-magnetic and have high conductivity, making them useful for specific electronics applications, such as wiring.
+Even though they aren’t attracted to magnets, non-ferrous metals can be recycled easily.
+Aluminum is the third most recycled metal globally.

 - Steel: Gauge